surajit474/room_owner_privacy_policy/Room_Owner_Privacy_Policy.md

 **Last Updated:** November 05, 2025

-Room Owner (“we,” “our,” or “us”) operates the Room Owner Android application (“App”).
+Room Owner we operates the Room Owner Android application (“App”).
 This Privacy Policy describes how we collect, use, and protect your information.

 ## Information We Collect
 We may collect the following information when you use our App: